-Some others mixtures I’ve tried have been: -Mint Honey and Lemon Ginseng Tea (https://amzn.to/2H3GKBe) – one peppermint and one honey lemon ginseng tea bag each -Citrus Honey and Lemon Ginseng Tea-one citrus sunrise tea bag and one honey lemon ginseng tea bag -Double Mint Lemondage tea-2 peppermint tea bags -Black Citrus (https://amzn.to/3f4jP5s) tea in the morning- one black tea bag and one citrus sunrise tea bag -Black Mint Awakening tea- one black tea bag and one peppermint tea bag. **All mixtures are made with the same one cup of hot water and one cup of lemonade with the teaspoon of honey.
+Some others mixtures I’ve tried for the DIY…Starbucks Medicine Ball is: -Mint Honey and Lemon Ginseng Tea (https://amzn.to/2H3GKBe) – one peppermint and one honey lemon ginseng tea bag each -Citrus Honey and Lemon Ginseng Tea-one citrus sunrise tea bag and one honey lemon ginseng tea bag -Double Mint Lemondage tea-2 peppermint tea bags -Black Citrus (https://amzn.to/3f4jP5s) tea in the morning- one black tea bag and one citrus sunrise tea bag -Black Mint Awakening tea- one black tea bag and one peppermint tea bag. **All mixtures are made with the same one cup of hot water and one cup of lemonade with the teaspoon of honey.

 As you can see I have experimented quite a bit and found some great soothing indulgence for morning, noon, and night.
 Any of the above mentioned mixtures can be enjoyed anytime of the day.